michaelnisi/manger/README.md

 #### Event: 'warn'

-To make piping easier—by not breaking pipes—the queries stream emits a `'warning'` event instead of an `'error'` event if it encounters an invalid query.
+To make piping easier, not breaking pipes, the queries stream emits a `'warning'` event instead of an `'error'` event if it encounters an invalid query.
 General stream errors, of course, are still emitted nevertheless.

 ## Installation